 Confederate Brigadier General William E. "Grumble" Jones is buried in the cemetery at Old Glade Presbyterian Church....

-Washington County Courthouse: the previous courthouse, also located on this site, was burned on December 14, 1864, during Stoneman's Raid, by Union ...
+Washington County Courthouse: the previous courthouse, located on this site, was burned on December 14, 1864 when federal general George Stoneman ...

 Damascus: The town of Damascus was founded in 1866 by former Confederate Brigadier General John D. Imboden.
 Imboden was seeking to create a "steel ...